Setareh Law

 When people get into car accidents, the aftermath of the accident can be extremely disorienting, chaotic, and even traumatizing.
 In addition to possible injuries and car damage, there most likely is going to be a lot of movement around the scene.
 For example, law enforcement, witnesses, onlookers, and others probably will converge on the scene.

-Before the accident scene becomes too chaotic, you want to make sure that you take pictures as soon as possible after the accident so that you can capture the scene undisturbed.
+Before the accident scene becomes too chaotic, you want to make sure that you take accident scene photos as soon as possible after the accident so that you can capture the scene undisturbed.
 Those pictures may be helpful later when it comes to telling the story of what happened during the crash, and the photos may help you when filing for damages.

 Tips for Taking Good Photos after a Car Accident in California